AdilAhmed11/ts-snake-game/snake-game/research-notes.md

 3. Decrement: Move backward through the snake body array.
 4. Body of the Loop: Take the position of the segment in front of the current one (snakeBody[i - 1]) and assign it to the current segment (snakeBody[i]).

+Essentially this starts at the tail.
+If we have a 3 block snake, the tail end moves in to the second position, the second position moves into the first position (head), and the first position moves in accordance to the direction key.

 ### Option 2 - .unshift Statement

 When snake meets food, increment a loop using an unshift statement.
 This adds an element to the beginning of the element